GusEllerm/CoastSat-Provenance-LLM-Demo/docs/development/TEST_CHANGE.md

-# Test Change: Verifying Local Build Works
+# Test Change: Verifying the Development Build

 ## What We Changed

-Added a simple log message to the LSP server startup to verify the extension is using your local build.
+Added a temporary log message to the LSP server startup to verify that the Extension Development Host is running the repository build.

 **File:** `stencila/rust/lsp/src/run.rs`
 **Line:** After logging setup